Kazi M. Badruddoza

-Kazi M. Badruddoza (1 January 1927 – 30 August 2023) was a Bangladeshi agronomist who is credited with using Agricultural Genetics and Plant Pathology to extensively increase agricultural production in Bangladesh thus leading the nation toward self-sufficiency in staple cereal crops.
+Kazi M. Badruddoza (1 January 1927 – 30 August 2023) was a Bangladeshi agronomist who is credited with using Agricultural Genetics and Plant Pathology to increase agricultural production in Bangladesh, contributing to greater self-sufficiency in staple cereal crops.
 He is known as the Father of Modern Agriculture in Bangladesh and the only National Emeritus Scientist of Bangladesh.
 He was one of the early leaders of the global team of the green revolution for his role in development of high yielding wheat, rice and maize varieties.
 For his work in Agricultural genetics, Badruddoza was awarded numerous honors, including the Independence Day award, the highest civilian award of Bangladesh.
 Prior to creation of Bangladesh as an independent state, he was also awarded the Tamgha-e-Imtiaz, a state organized civil award, in former West Pakistan, as well as the Tamgha-e-Pakistan.
 In addition, he is credited with the genetic engineering for the highly nutritious and large variety of guava, the Kazi Guava.
 In his honor, the genus of fungus, Kaziboletus. in the family Boletaceae, discovered in Bangladesh, was named after him.